STAR-Tsinghua/ServerlessVideoAnalytics/README.md

 To change modes, edit `runtime_cfg.json`'s key mode.
 The default mode is pipeline.
 Pipeline mode will try to minimize cost under target accuracy.
-Under pipeline mode, To set target accuracy, change the target_accuracy key.
+Under pipeline mode, to set target accuracy, change the target_accuracy key.

 The iteration mode will iterates the target_accuracy_list and runs the pipeline for each target accuracy.